stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

 protocol runs again for the next slot.

 A value typically encodes a set of actions to apply to a replicated state machine.
-During the pause between slots, nodes to accumulate the next set of actions, thus amortizing the cost of consensus over arbitrarily many individual state machine operations.
+During the pause between slots, nodes accumulate the next set of actions, thus amortizing the cost of consensus over arbitrarily many individual state machine operations.

 In practice, only one or a small number of nodes' input values